pinobatch/hello-world/Windows_setup.md

 Install Git and MSYS
 --------------------
 [Git for Windows] comes with the MSYS ports of Bash and GNU Coreutils.
+When installing Git for Windows, change the option to use the Windows terminal instead of the terminal included with Git in order to make native applications such as Python work.

-But because it omits GNU Make, follow [evanwill's instructions] to download the latest Make without Guile from [ezwinports] and merge it into `C:\Program Files\Git\mingw64`.
+Because Git omits GNU Make, follow [evanwill's instructions] to download the latest Make without Guile from [ezwinports] and merge it into `C:\Program Files\Git\mingw64`.
 If you go this route, it appears to automatically add to your Path a folder called `bin` directly inside your